Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

     - not null
     - referential integrity
     - accepted values
+- Where to test for data:
+  - When in doubt, have more rather than too few tests
+  - Staging level: relationships, uniqueness, not null, and other custom schema tests that we've written for our use cases.
+  - Mart level: test everything that we changed with our business logic.
+So if we added a new column, we check that it matches what we expect to see.
+If we significantly changed the granularity of the model, we test that it still contains all the information that we want and that we didn't lose anything.
 - Custom schema tests in DBT.
 For example:
     - Revenue always being smaller than or equal to the gross revenue
     - Employee end data > start date